-Actuarial cost methodEntry age normalActuarial asset methodMarket valueInflation2.4% as of June 30, 20202.6% as of June 30 2019Investment rate of return7.25% net of investment expenses, including inflation a of June 30, 2020 Inflation2.4% as of June 30, 20202.6% as of June 30 2019Investment rate of return7.25% net of investment expenses, including inflation a of June 30, 2020 2.6% as of June 30 2019Investment rate of return7.25% net of investment expenses, including inflation a of June 30, 2020 Investment rate of return 7.25% net of investment expenses, including inflation a of June 30, 2020 of June 30, 2020 7.5% net of investment expenses, including inflation as of June 30, 2019 Healthcare cost trend rate 8% for 2019 decreasing .5% per year to 5.5%, then grading down to an ultimate trend rate of 3.9%, utilizin the Society of Actuaries Getzen Medical Trend Model.
+Actuarial cost method Entry age normal Actuarial asset method Market value Inflation 2.4% as of June 30, 2020 2.6% as of June 30 2019 Investment rate of return 7.25% net of investment expenses, including inflation as of June 30, 2020 7.5% net of investment expenses, including inflation as of June 30, 2019 Healthcare cost trend rate 8% for 2019 decreasing .5% per year to 5.5%, then grading down to an ultimate trend rate of 3.9%, utilizing the Society of Actuaries Getzen Medical Trend Model.
 The ultimate medical inflation rate is reached in 2075.
 Life expectancy Pre-retirement and post-retirement mortality rates were based on the RP-2014 Mortality Table projected with fully generational mortality improvement using scale MP-2018.
 For disabled lives, the mortality rates were based on the RP-2014 Disabled Mortality Table.